-1995 49.9

-2000 57.5

-2005 59.6

-2010 56.5

-1980 to 2000 Data: Taxpayer Usage Study report of the IRS.IRS Statistics of Income Division - Historical Data Tables; 2010 figure based on preliminary data.
+1980 to 2000 Data: Taxpayer Usage Study report of the IRS.
+IRS Statistics of Income Division - Historical Data Tables; 2011 figure based on preliminary data.

+The steady-to-declining percentage of paid-preparer returns since 2005 likely is related to "do it yourself" options.
 Tax preparation software has grown in sophistication, enabling more taxpayers to sit in front of a computer and answer a seemingly endless stream of questions while the computer figures out how to prepare the return.
 In 1980 no individual taxpayers used computers to prepare their taxes.
-Yet today, when accounting for paid preparers and computer returns combined, the vast majority of forms -9 out of 10 - are prepared with such assistance.
-The latest data from the IRS, for the week ending April 5, shows that 89.1 percent of all returns received this year have been filed electronically, which by definition were either completed using a taxpayer's home computer or a paid preparer's computer.
-By adding this 89.1 percent to the number of paper returns that were completed by a professional offline (or were printed off a home computer and mailed), the figure so far in this filing season would be in excess of 90 percent.
+Yet today, when accounting for paid preparers and computer returns combined, the vast majority of forms - at least 9 out of 10 - are prepared with such assistance.
+The latest data from the IRS, for the week ending March 28, shows that 90.8 percent of all returns received this year have been filed electronically, which by definition were either completed using a taxpayer's home computer or a paid preparer's computer.
+By adding this 90.8 percent to the number of paper returns that were completed by a professional offline (or were printed off a home computer and mailed), the figure so far in this filing season might very well approach 95 percent.
 This is a telltale sign of tax complexity problems.

-Tax Preparation Costs and Fees Are Rising
+Tax Preparation Costs and Fees Have Been Rising

-Tax preparation fees have also increased substantially, largely due to the increased complexity of the average tax return.
+Tax preparation fees have also increased substantially, largely due to the greater complexity of the average tax return.

 A good way of tracking the trend is to examine the average fee charged by H&R Block, a publicly traded company.
-It is the nation's largest tax preparation firm and alone accounts for about one in seven tax returns filed by all Americans.
-According to about.com, in 2012 the company's average fee "per return" (including various services) was \$192, which would indicate an increase of more than 7 percent.
-H&R Block has been barred from offering Refund Anticipation Loans, which significantly add to the fees the company can charge many of its clients, but new services are being developed.
+It remains the nation's largest tax preparation firm.
+According to about.com, in 2013 the company's average fee "per return" (including various services) was \$198, which would indicate an increase of 3.0 percent versus 2012.
+One reason the amount may have climbed less steeply than in the past is that the company is facing robust competition from tax software options.
+Furthermore, H&R Block has been barred from offering Refund Anticipation Loans, which significantly add to the fees the company can charge many of its clients, but new services are being developed.
 Between 1980 and today, the average H&R Block tax preparation fee increased by more than double after accounting for inflation.
-Since 2000, the inflation-adjusted fee has risen by about 40 percent.
-The rise in fees has occurred despite a huge increase in the capability of tax return software and the speed of printers, which may have temporarily cut the inflation-adjusted cost of tax preparation in the late 1980s and early 1990s.
+Since 2000, the inflation-adjusted fee has risen by over 35 percent.

+The uptick in fees has occurred despite a huge increase in the capability of tax return software and the speed of printers, which may have temporarily cut the inflation-adjusted cost of tax preparation in the late 1980s and early 1990s.
 The efficiency gain of computers and printers has been overwhelmed by the increases in complexity.